cdkini/Okra/README.md

 ### Contributing
 Although Okra was designed as an educational project, any contributions or suggestions are greatly appreciated!
 If you would like to contribute to the codebase, please follow these steps:
-1. Fork the repo.
+1. Fork the repo
-2. Make changes to your fork.
+2. Make changes to your fork
-3. Write unit tests as applicable.
-+ *As a rule of thumb, ensure that the test suite has coverage over your changes.
-Minor updates like documentation do not require changes to testing.*
+3. Write unit tests as applicable (*As a rule of thumb, ensure that the test suite has coverage over your changes*)
-4. Format your code using go fmt.
+4. Format your code using `go fmt`
-5. Ensure that your commit passes all tests.
+5. Ensure that your commit passes all tests
-6. Make a pull request.
+6. Make a pull request

 Failure to adhere to #4 and #5 will cause the commit to be rejected by Travis CI so please double check your work before sending it up for review.